-Fair Value Measurements - The carrying amounts of financial instruments, including cash, restricted cash, prepaid expenses and other current assets, deferred financing costs, accounts payable and accrued expenses approximate fair value due to their short-term maturities.
+Fair Value Measurements - The carrying amounts of financial instruments, including cash and cash equivalents, short-term investments, restricted cash, accounts payable and accrued liabilities approximate fair value due to their short-term maturities.

-The Company's liabilities related to options and warrants relate to equity and debt financing rounds and options related to RPC Pharma Limited ("RPC"), Akari's largest shareholder, and unregistered warrants issued to investors and a placement agent in connection with the July 3, 2019 registered direct offering.

-The liability related to RPC Options was recognized on the Consolidated Balance Sheet at their fair value, with changes in the fair value accounted for in the Consolidated Statements of Comprehensive Loss and included in changes in fair value of options and warrants liabilities (loss) gain.
+The Company's liabilities related to options and warrants relate to equity and debt financing rounds and options related to RPC, Akari's majority shareholder, and are recognized on the balance sheet at their fair value, with changes in the fair value accounted for in the Statements of Comprehensive Loss and included in changes in fair value of option/warrant liabilities gains.